-Tooth decay in children is on the rise in Australia, with children aged 5 to 10 having an average of one and a half decayed, missing or filled baby teeth.
-So it’s more important than ever to teach your child good oral health habits that will stay with them for life.
+In Australia, tooth decay in children is on the rise.
+Children aged 5 to 10 years have an average of one and a half decayed, missing or filled baby teeth.
+So, it’s more important than ever to teach your child good oral health habits that will stay with them for life.

 Caring for children's teeth is important

-It is important to look after your child’s teeth from the moment they start teething.
+It’s important to look after your child’s teeth from the moment they start teething.
 Keeping your child’s teeth and gums clean will protect against infection, cavities and pain.
-Decayed baby teeth can damage the permanent teeth underneath.
+Decayed baby teeth can damage the permanent (adult) teeth underneath.

-If a child loses a tooth because of decay, it can cause crowding problems when their adult teeth come through later.
+If a child’s tooth is lost due to decay, it can cause crowding problems when their adult teeth come through later.

 Dental care for babies

-Many babies begin teething at around 3 months old, with the first teeth usually appearing at around 6 to 9 months.
+Many babies begin teething at around 3 months old.
+Their first teeth usually appear at around 6 to 9 months.
 By the age of 1, a baby will usually have around 8 teeth.
-However, babies develop at different rates, so this can vary.
+But babies develop at different rates, so this can vary.